COVID-19 Vaccine Hesitancy: 12 Things You Need to Know

 Here’s what we know about pregnancy, breastfeeding and fertility concerns with the COVID-19 vaccines.

 Pregnant women should discuss a COVID-19 vaccine with their doctors.
-Although the vaccines have not yet been tested in pregnant women, getting COVID-19 while pregnant can be dangerous, so your doctor can help you decide if the vaccines are appropriate for you.
+Although the vaccines have not yet been tested in pregnant women, getting COVID-19 while pregnant can be dangerous to you or your baby, so your doctor can help you decide if the vaccines are appropriate for you.
 The vaccines are safe for breastfeeding mothers, and do not harm a woman’s ability to become pregnant.

 COVID-19 Vaccines: Time is of the essence.

-Some people are deciding not to get the coronavirus vaccines until more people have had them.
-Vaccine hesitancy can affect people of all different backgrounds, ages and ethnicities.
+People hesitate to get vaccinated for COVID-19 for many reasons, from personal views and fears to logistical problems getting to vaccine sites.
 But waiting too long to be vaccinated allows the coronavirus to continue spreading in the community, with new variants emerging.
 Severe COVID-19 can be very dangerous: The sooner you get vaccinated, the sooner you are protected.

 How can you decide if you should get the COVID-19 vaccine?

-Do your research.
-Take the time to ask questions and learn all you can about the COVID-19 vaccine from reliable sources so you can make the most informed decision about getting vaccinated.
+Do your research: Your questions are important, and getting the right answers from reliable sources can add to your peace of mind.
+Talk to your family doctor and people you know who have been vaccinated and learn all you can about the COVID-19 vaccine so you can make the most informed decision about getting vaccinated.